 Many patients also report improvements in overall wellness after weight loss surgery.
 These benefits include increased energy, less aches and pains, and better sleep.

-The Center for Metabolic and Bariatric Surgery at Brigham Health has one of the oldest and most experienced weight loss surgery programs in New England and has performed thousands of weight loss surgeries with excellent outcomes.
+The Center for Weight Management and Wellness at Brigham and Women's has one of the oldest and most experienced weight loss surgery programs in New England and has performed thousands of weight loss surgeries with excellent outcomes.

 Patients are supported by a team of surgeons, physician assistants, psychologists and dietitians who have expertise in caring for patients who have chosen to undergo weight loss surgery.